mesosphere/d2iq-engineering-blog/content/posts/profiling-kubernetes-controllers-with-pprof/index.md

 ```

 I'd recommend always enabling profiling on your Kubernetes controllers by default because you will never know when you need it to debug
 a performance issue until its too late.
-Keeping it disabled by default will prevent you from to easily debugging performance issues when they pop up because
+Keeping it disabled by default will prevent you from easily debugging performance issues when they pop up because
 enabling the `pprof` server will require restarting the pod.

 Note: The `pprof` endpoints expose sensitive information so they should always be bound to `127.0.0.1`
-or kept private by other techniques (i.e. using [kube-rbac-proxy][kube-rbac-proxy])
+or kept private by other techniques i.e. using [kube-rbac-proxy][kube-rbac-proxy].

 ### Collecting and analyzing profiles

-Now that we have profiling enabled on our controllers, we can simply port-forward to the controller pod and collect profiles.
+Now that you have profiling enabled on your controllers, you can simply port-forward to the controller pod and collect profiles.

 ```bash
 kubectl port-forward pod/<pod> 8081:8081